QuantumZain/Q-learning-rat-game/README.md

 but there are bombs along his way!
 I try to design a Q-learning reinforcement ML model to find the best solution.

 This is basically my hello world to Q-learning :)

+To render the model install pygame with: pip install pygame